crvUSD (CRVUSD) Trading 0% Lower Over Last 7 Days

 crvUSD Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as crvUSD directly using U.S. dollars.
-Investors seeking to trade crvUSD should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy crvUSD using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as crvUSD directly using U.S. dollars.
+Investors seeking to trade crvUSD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase crvUSD using one of the aforementioned exchanges.

 Receive News & Updates for crvUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for crvUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.